Riteshh82/Drunk-dare-game/README.md

 - **Getting Started**: When you first load the application, click on the card to start the dare game.
 - **Generating Dares**: Each click on the card presents a new random dare.
 - **Vibration Control**: Click the bell icon to toggle vibration feedback on and off.
--

 ### Technologies Used

 React
--Tailwind CSS
+- Tailwind CSS
--FontAwesome for icons
+- FontAwesome for icons
--Contributing
+- Contributing

 ### Acknowledgments